-In order to make the school environment safe and orderly for our students, we will continue to utilize specific procedures for the drop-off and pick-up of students.
+To make the school environment safe and orderly for our students, we will continue to utilize specific procedures for the drop-off and pick-up of students.
+We encourage drivers to be courteous of others to ensure that the parking lot is safe.
+Please be mindful and respectful for the students to arrive and leave safely.